School Science Lessons

 Erythroidine, isoquinoline derivative, erythrina alkaloid, alpha-Erythroidine, neuromuscular blocker like curare, beta-Erythroidine, delta-lactone.

-Erythroidine is a neuromuscular blocker, hypnotic, respiratory depressant, muscle relaxant, plant metabolite, organic heterotetracyclic indole alkaloid.
+Erythroidine is a neuromuscular blocker, hypnotic, respiratory depressant, muscle relaxant, organic heterotetracyclic indole alkaloid.

 Dihydro-Beta-Erythroidine, (DHbetaE), (C16H21NO3), organic heterotetracyclic compound, alkaloid like curare, nicotinic antagonist.